islamCodehood/Study-Notes/JS/JS OOP.md

 developer.favoriteLanguage('JavaScript');//My name is Andrew and my favorite programming language is JavaScript.
 ```
-- Naming properties functions ( rather than using anonymous functions) is valis and is useful for debugging.
+- Naming properties functions ( rather than using anonymous functions) is valid and is useful for debugging.